ARM-software/CMSIS-DSP/dsppp/Include/dsppp/autodiff/README.md

 `reverse.hpp` is a deliberately small reverse-mode automatic differentiation (AD) implementation for embedded use.
-It currently handles `float` buffers, vector addition, vector dot products, affine vector scaling `alpha * x + beta`, fully connected and ReLU nodes, and a quadratic-error loss.
+It currently handles `float` buffers, vector arithmetic, learnable scalar scale and offset operations, vector dot products, fully connected, ReLU, and softmax nodes, and a quadratic-error loss.
 Fixed-storage Adam and RMSProp optimizers support user-written training loops.
 The structure is intended to be extended with tensor operators.